Project status: Closed

 The impact of having your say

-This final, formal round of consultation has opened to ask property owners and heritage stakeholders for any last comments or unforeseen issues with the Draft Revitalisation Plan.
+This final, formal round of consultation asked property owners and heritage stakeholders for any last comments or unforeseen issues with the Draft Revitalisation Plan.